-There is no question paper for the Speaking Test.
-The Speaking Test will be conducted and assessed in Urdu.
+There is no question paper for the Speaking test.
+The Speaking test will be conducted and assessed in Urdu, and must be recorded for all candidates.

-This component description should be read in conjunction with Section 7 (Administration of The Speaking Test).
+This component description should be read in conjunction with section 7 (Administration of the Speaking test).

-6.4 Structure of the Speaking Test
+6.4 Structure of the Speaking test